newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are New Mexico Marriage Records Public?

 New Mexico does not provide a statewide public repository for marriage records.
 Instead, marriage records are maintained by the County clerk in the county where the license was issued.
-Residents with tangible interest can obtain copies of such records by applying to the county office.
+Specific departments within the town or county government are responsible for storing and managing these records.
+Residents with a tangible interest can obtain copies of such documents by applying to the county office; marriage records are often held at the town or municipal level, depending on local government structure.
 However, access to certified copies is typically restricted to only eligible parties, such as the spouses named on the certificate.
 Residents may also be able to look up public civil marriage information by searching archived county Justice of the Peace records.

 How to Find Marriage Records in New Mexico